How to get Better Results from Online Surveys

 - Test it – Your surveys should be tested even if that just means asking another department to try them out.
 It is important to get feedback from other people, which can aid in that last round of edits and adjustments.

 The Bottom Line

 Businesses spend a lot of time and money on everything from website design to brand development.
-Rather than wasting any of that effort with guesswork or gut feelings about upcoming marketing, aspects of your conversion funnel, your products and services, or even your checkout process, it makes a lot of sense to use surveys to help gather data.
+Rather than wasting any of that effort with guesswork or gut feelings about upcoming marketing, aspects of your conversion funnel, your products, and services, or even your checkout process, it makes a lot of sense to use online surveys to help gather data.

 This article on how to get better results from online surveys provides a nice list of proven techniques that will help increase your survey completions.
-That in turn will provide you with more concrete information to then use for data-driven solutions that can increase conversions and profitability!
+That, in turn, will provide you with more concrete information to then use for data-driven solutions that can increase conversions and profitability!

 Be sure to check back every week for great new Lounge Lizard blog articles.

 - 3 Key Tips for Improved Customer Experiences